36 Ft How Many Yards

 36 feet / 3 feet/yard = 12 yards

-Therefore, 36 feet is equal to 12 yards.
+Which means, 36 feet is equal to 12 yards.

 Understanding the Logic Behind the Conversion

 The conversion from feet to yards hinges on the understanding of ratios and proportions.
+This ratio can be expressed as a fraction: 1 yard/3 feet.
 The ratio of yards to feet is 1:3.
 This means for every one yard, there are three feet.
-This ratio can be expressed as a fraction: 1 yard/3 feet.
 We can use this fraction as a conversion factor.

 When converting 36 feet to yards, we can set up a proportion: